anishLearnsToCode/hackerrank-data-structures/CONTRIBUTING.md

 Solve that question and make sure that all tests pass on HackerRank and then create a pull request with the added solution and updated readme.

+## Style Guide
+We wish that other people an unerstand and learn from the cde that is given in this repository, hence code that is legible, properly indented with good function names and variable names, with clear flow that makes understanding the algorithm easy will be highly appreciated.

+The submitted code must also pass all test cases of the given probelm on HackerRank (obviosuly 😉).
+Happy Coding 🐱‍👤

 ## Pull Request Process

 1. Fork this repository to your github account and then clone your forked repository to your machine.